lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 |   0    | r0w1c  |    x    | [hash_start](#cmd--hash_start)       |

 ### CMD . hash_continue
-When 1 is written to this field, SHA or HMAC will continue hashing based on the current hash in the digest registers and the message length, which both have to be restored to switch context.
+When 1 is written to this field, SHA-2 or HMAC will continue hashing based on the current hash in the digest registers and the message length, which both have to be restored to switch context.

 ### CMD . hash_stop
-When 1 is written to this field, SHA or HMAC will afterwards set the `hmac_done` interrupt as soon as the current block has been hashed.
+When 1 is written to this field, SHA-2 or HMAC will afterwards set the `hmac_done` interrupt as soon as the current block has been hashed.
-The hash can then be read from the registers [`DIGEST_0`](#digest_0) to [`DIGEST_7.`](#digest_7) Together with the message length in [`MSG_LENGTH_LOWER`](#msg_length_lower) and [`MSG_LENGTH_UPPER`](#msg_length_upper), this forms the information that has to be saved before switching context.
+The hash can then be read from the registers [`DIGEST_0`](#digest_0) to [`DIGEST_15.`](#digest_15) Together with the message length in [`MSG_LENGTH_LOWER`](#msg_length_lower) and [`MSG_LENGTH_UPPER`](#msg_length_upper), this forms the information that has to be saved before switching context.

 ### CMD . hash_process